nogibjj/Osama---Continuous-Integration-using-GitHub-Actions-of-Python-Data-Science-Project/README.md

 [![Lint](https://github.com/nogibjj/Osama---Continuous-Integration-using-GitHub-Actions-of-Python-Data-Science-Project/actions/workflows/lint.yml/badge.svg)](https://github.com/nogibjj/Osama---Continuous-Integration-using-GitHub-Actions-of-Python-Data-Science-Project/actions/workflows/lint.yml)
 [![Test](https://github.com/nogibjj/Osama---Continuous-Integration-using-GitHub-Actions-of-Python-Data-Science-Project/actions/workflows/test.yml/badge.svg)](https://github.com/nogibjj/Osama---Continuous-Integration-using-GitHub-Actions-of-Python-Data-Science-Project/actions/workflows/test.yml)

-# Week 3: Polars Descriptive Statistics Project
+# Continuous Integration using GitHub Actions of Python Data Science Project
-## This project builds upon the previous project to run some descriptive analytics and present the results using polars and MatplotLib
+## This project provides a practical demonstration of how to implement Continuous Integration (CI) in Python-based Data Science projects using GitHub Actions.
+Embracing CI facilitates the preservation of code quality and uniformity during the entire development journey.
+The workflows encompass tasks such as code linting, formatting, dependency installation, and test execution.
+This guarantees that these essential procedures are automatically triggered with each repository push and pull request, streamlining the development process.

 ## This repo includes the :